jwelsch/TextTabulator/README.md

 ### Styling

-The style of the table can be controlled by setting the `Styling` property in an `ITableOptions` object and passing it to the `Tabulator.Tabulate` method.
+The style of the table structure can be controlled by setting the `Styling` property in an `ITableOptions` object and passing it to the `Tabulator.Tabulate` method.
 There are two types that implement `ITableStyle` out of the box: `AsciiTableStyling` and `UnicodeTableStyling`.
-You can override the properties of either to further customize the styling of the table.
-The default styling is the same as `AsciiTableStyling`.
+You can set the properties of either to further customize the styling of the table.
+The default table styling is the same as `AsciiTableStyling`.

 `AsciiTableStyling` will only use traditional ASCII characters to build the table.
 Note that this does not mean that the characters are ASCII encoded, the actual characters are encoded as standard Unicode, like all .NET characters.
 This only uses characters within the traditional ASCII 1-byte range of 0-255.